daem0nc0re/SharpWnfSuite/WnfCallbackPayload/README.md

 ### Avoiding Access Violation

 Shellcode must be self-contained, and all code must be in single section (`.text` section).
-We cannot use Windows API or Library function without implementing procedures to resolve by ourselves, and any access to uncertain memory area causes access violation.
+We cannot use Windows API or Library function without implementing procedures to resolve by ourselves, and any access to uncertain memory area cause access violation.

 #### Stack Cookie
 Stack cookie is not located in `.text` section.
-It located at section to store data and causes access violation in shellcode execution.
+It is located at section to store data and causes access violation in shellcode execution.
 We must avoid to use stack cookie in program for shellcoding.
 The easiest way to avoid stack cookie is to use `/GS-` compiler option.
 To set `/GS-` compiler option, open protect's `[Properties]` page and set the value of `[Configuration Properties] -> [C/C++] -> [Code Generation] -> [Security Check]` to `Disable Security Check (/GS-)` as following figure:

 ![Disable Stack Cookie Generation](./figures/disable-gs.png)